roshanbaig17/viewAttributes/README.md

 # viewAttributes
-This Objective-C Category allow user to round top corner, bottom corner or all corners of view.
-It also provide's functionality to round corners and add border from Interface Builder.
-It is very handy and easy to use category
+This Objective-C Category allow you to round top corners, bottom corners or all corners of a view.
+It also provides functionality to round corners and add border from Interface Builder.
+It is very handy and easy to use.

+To use it in your project just copy UIView+RBView.h and UIView+RBView.m from Category folder to your project.